How did Eno’s Fruit Salts became one of the best known branded medicines in the world?

 Harold F Ritchie (1881 – 1933) of Toronto was the Canadian sales agent from 1907.
-Ritchie characterised the J C Eno business as tradition-bound and staid, and promised to forfeit his commission if he failed to double Canadian sales within one year; instead he quadrupled volumes.
+Ritchie characterised the J C Eno business as tradition-bound and staid.
+He promised to forfeit his commission if he failed to double Canadian sales within one year; instead he quadrupled volumes.
 TIME magazine characterised Ritchie as the “world’s greatest salesman”.

-James Crossley Eno died in 1915.
-His estate had a gross value of £1.6 million.
+James Eno died in 1915.
+He left a gross estate valued at £1.6 million.

 J C Eno company capital had been increased to £650,000 by 1920.

-Following the death of Commander Swithinbank, the business was sold to Harold F Ritchie for a reported £1.5 million in 1928.
-Ritchie received preference to acquire the business in recognition of his service to the company.
+Following the death of Commander Swithinbank, the business was sold to Harold F Ritchie for over £1.5 million in 1928.
+Ritchie received the first option to acquire the business in recognition of his service to the company.

 Ritchie maintained existing management.
 Between 1928 and 1932 he established factories in Canada, the United States, Argentina, Brazil, Mexico, Venezuela, Australia, South Africa and Germany.

-Ritchie died in 1933, and his widow sold the company to the London & Yorkshire Trust for over £1 million in 1934.
+Ritchie died in 1933.
+His widow sold control of the company to the London & Yorkshire Trust for over £1 million in 1934.

 Eno’s Fruit Salts had become one of the best known proprietary medicines in the world.
 The product was sold in 83 countries.
 It was advertised in 73 countries with 26 different languages.
 The principal factory was in London, but there were two large factories in North America, and nine smaller factories across the rest of the world.